TommiBu/my-lore/README.md

 I'm developing software to expand the diagnostic profile of athletes

-I use C++ for computational cores, Java for data processing, and Python for visualizations
+I use C++ for computational cores, Java for data processing, and Python for data analysis and prototyping

 I'm a self-taught programmer learning from books and AI tools